 You hired a brilliant engineer.
 Great resume.
 Aced the LeetCode interview.
 Strong references.

 Then they start.
-And within weeks, you realize they can solve abstract puzzles but struggle with YOUR codebase.
+And within weeks, you realize they can solve abstract puzzles but struggle with real-world domain challenges.

 Generic coding tests prove technical ability.
-They don't prove fit with YOUR specific environment.
+They don't prove fit with real-world life sciences environments.

-This is why we use proof of work hiring: we give candidates a real problem from YOUR actual codebase and see if they can solve it.
+This is why we use proof of work hiring: we put candidates through pre-built standardized assessments with real-world, domain-specific problems and see if they can solve them.

 The Problem with Generic Coding Tests